 In particular, the U.S. Forest Service was intrigued by the report showing UNM alumni who worked at the agency.
 By showing not only the number of UNM alumni employed by the Forest Service, but also their job titles, top skills, and city of employment, the alumni data gave the Forest Service a more complete grasp of UNM’s contribution to their own workforce and the value of their partnership.

 Furthermore, the data is informing the Forest Service’s own marketing efforts.
 As part of their on-campus recruiting process, the Forest Service likes to have student interns present to their peers about their work experience.
 Based on the new alumni data, the Forest Service plans to expand the range of positions that participate in these events to better reflect the diversity of job opportunities in their organization.

 Other employers at the Consortium meeting were so intrigued by what Jenna shared that they contacted her the following week asking for follow-up reports filtered to show different aspects of the data.
-By using Alumni Insight, Jenna was able to easily keep up with these requests:
+By using Profile Analytics, Jenna was able to easily keep up with these requests:

 “The neat thing was how fast I could run it.
 I think people can be intimidated by all the different filters—I know I was!
-But with Alumni Insight, you can understand it pretty quickly by just getting in there and trying it.
+But with Profile Analytics, you can understand it pretty quickly by just getting in there and trying it.
 I can run some of these reports in seconds now.”

 Extending the Impact

 As she grows more confident working with the data, Jenna has begun looking for ways to share these insights with other departments and leaders in higher education outside of UNM.
 She and a colleague have reached out to the New Mexico Council of University Presidents and the state’s secretary of higher education, offering to showcase this data and share what they’ve learned.
 She believes this information will help colleges and universities understand the regional workforce and their own alumni’s impact.
 She even plans to share some data with local media and news outlets to help inform ongoing discussions about brain drain in New Mexico.